 - 7. Points out that, to be effective, the food aid granted must consist of a variety of products that meet the nutritional requirements of the populations concerned; recalls that it has already expressed the view that such products should be obtained not only on the Community market but also on the world market, with priority being given to purchases from other developing countries; - 8.
 Realizes that as this allocation of food aid is an exceptional, temporary and emergency measure, it cannot readily be incorporated into development or food strategy programmes; points out however that food aid will in the long term effectively serve the interests of the developing countries only if it is incorporated into food strategies; - 9.
-Reserves the right to monitor the application of such criteria when considering the plan of action to combat world hunger proposed by the Commission; - 10.Is of the opinion that no special regulation is needed for the allocation of 100,000 tonnes of cereals to the international emergency food reserve or for exceptional food aid for the LDCs as such measures are covered by the existing regulations and budgetary provisions; - 11.Therefore calls on the Commission to withdraw its proposal for a regulation and decides to amend accordingly the remarks entered against this item in draft amending budget No. 2 for the financial year 1981.
+Reserves the right to monitor the application of such criteria when considering the plan of action to combat world hunger proposed by the Commission; - 10.
+Is of the opinion that no special regulation is needed for the allocation of 100,000 tonnes of cereals to the international emergency food reserve or for exceptional food aid for the LDCs as such measures are covered by the existing regulations and budgetary provisions; this is evidenced by the European Parliament's adoption of Amendment No. 2/rev. to the Supplementary and Amending Budget for 1981; - 11.
+Has taken note of the public statements made by the Commission during the November 1981 part-session of Parliament from which it emerged that the former shared the views of the European Parliament, but felt for other reasons that it had to accede to the Council's request for the submission of a proposal for a regulation; - 12.
+Has also taken note of the statement made by the Commission during the same part-session to the effect that, even if the European Parliament were to request the withdrawal of the proposal for a regulation, the Commission would not comply; - 13.
+Considers, under these circumstances, that it must abstain from delivering an opinion on the content of the proposal for a regulation; - 14.
+Instructs its Legal Affairs Committee and its Committee on Budgets to report on the institutional problem thus raised within three months and to recommend possible courses of action to be taken against the Council and Commission.